-Challenge 7- Justice and Security: Weaknesses in the justice system affect negatively the protection of vulnerable groups (against e.g. GBV and SGBV) as well as the development of the private sector development
+Challenge 7: Weaknesses in the justice system affect negatively the protection of vulnerable groups and the development of the private sector development

 Women, youth, vulnerable groups, the elderly, disabled people, and the poorest face great difficulties in accessing and obtaining justice particularly in rural areas and in Principe island, which relies on the main island of Sao Tome for the justice system.
 The incidence of violent and sexual abuse of women and children is a major concern and the lack of integrated justice, law and order and social services means victims of violence have little protection or access to treatment.
 Negative social norms further undermine these efforts.
 Private sector is also strongly impacted by the insufficiencies of administrative courts to settle disputes and uphold property and contractual rights.
 This also explains the low level of FDI in the country.
 The negative public perceptions of the dysfunctional justice system erode the social cohesion, and in the long term, the stability of the state.